Faceted Filtering: The Ultimate Guide For eCommerce Sites

 In this chapter, we’re going to show you some of the best faceted navigation examples out there and highlight the features and best practices you can and should implement on your site.

 We’ll start with the most obvious example.
 One we’ve already used in this article…

-Amazon displays facets right away after you select a category or run a search.
+Amazon leverages all the best UX practices for filtering and displays facets right away after you select a category or run a search.
 All facet options, from the first step, are relevant to the products you’re browsing.
 For example, if you select the Electronics/Headphones category, these are some of the facet options you get: